 Watch out for “natural” allergy remedies

 Neti pots and nasal rinse squeeze bottles can provide relief if you’re looking for medicine-free ways to treat your allergies.
-However, Dr. Eidelman says it’s important to use distilled water with them to avoid getting infections and don’t use ice-cold water unless you enjoy brain freeze.
-Most of these methods just involve flushing out the nasal cavity with salt water and they’re fairly safe when used correctly.
+Most of these methods just involve flushing out your nasal cavity with salt water, and they’re fairly safe when used correctly.
+Just be sure to use distilled water with them to avoid infection, and don’t use cold water unless you enjoy brain freeze.

-If you have tree pollen or plant allergies, he recommends steering clear of herbal remedies.
+If you have tree pollen or plant allergies, though, steer clear of any alleged herbal remedies.
+“I don’t recommend anything herbal,” Dr. Eidelman says.
+They can actually make things worse.